 This activity consists of 285 minutes of continuing education instruction.
 Credit requirements and approvals vary per state board regulations.
 Please save the activity advertisement, the certificate of completion you receive from the activity and contact your state board or organization to determine specific filing requirements.

 PESI, Inc. is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 Nurses in full attendance will earn 4.7 contact hours.

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Center for Deployment Psychology and PESI.
-PESI is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of PESI, Inc. and Center for Deployment Psychology.
+The PESI, Inc. is accredited by the ACCME to provide continuing medical education for physicians.